Filters

 Definition

 Captures and asserts share a common structure: query.
-A query is used to extract data from an HTTP response; this data can come from the HTTP response body, the HTTP response headers or from the HTTP meta-informations (like duration for instance)...
+A query is used to extract data from an HTTP response; this data can come from the HTTP response body, the HTTP response headers or from the HTTP meta-information (like duration for instance)...

 In this example, the query jsonpath "$.books[0].name" is used in a capture to save data and in an assert to test the HTTP response body.